TomoakiNagahara/op-skeleton-2024/README.md

  Just type: `./cicd`
  If you need more information, please refer to the following URL: develop:/reference/core/CICD

-# The "NewWorld" is a new world!!
+# The "NEW WORLD" is a new world!!

  * True MVC Completed
  * Intuitive file structure